yepengxj/martinliu.github.io/_posts/2013-08-01-the-xen-movie-part-1-the-first-ten-years-of-open-source-xen.markdown

 author: liuadmin
 comments: true
 date: 2013-08-01 09:29:20+00:00
-excerpt: On April 15, 2013 Xen (which has always been open source) became the Linux Foundation Xen Project.
+description:  On April 15, 2013 Xen (which has always been open source) became the Linux Foundation Xen Project.
 This video explains how Xen has always been a place where industry players collaborate to create value, and how the Linux Foundation move is good for the Xen Project,Citrix and our customers.